Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 CHKSTAMP.EXE

-Makes sure all the specified files belong to the same data set by reading date/time stamp written to the file using the STAMP program.
+Checks that the specified files belong to the same data set by reading date/time stamp written to the file using the STAMP program.

 COPYNUM.EXE

-Copies the Next Number values from KSTRN001.MRG.
+Copies the Next Number values from EXTRACT.MRG.

 DATENAME.EXE